A guide to French education

 Higher education in France

-A baccalauréat or foreign equivalent guarantees access to a publicly funded university, although the very best students take another one or two years of private studies, prepatory classes, or prépas, so they can sit for an entrance exam (concours) into the handful of top schools known collectively as les grandes écoles for engineering, business, and politics or administrative studies.
+A baccalauréat or foreign equivalent guarantees access to a publicly funded university, although the very best students take another one or two years of private studies, prepatory classes, or prépas, so they can sit for an entrance exam (concours) into the handful of prestigious schools known collectively as les grandes écoles for engineering, business, and politics or administrative studies.
 Read more in Expatica's guide to French higher education and universities in France.

 Need advice?
 Post your question on Expatica's free Ask the Expert service to see if we can help.